-- In order to extend the Jacques Cartier Bridge's service life in a long-term perspective, JCCBI has developed a major rehabilitation plan for the various components of the structure; - For the Champlain Bridge, the repairs planned in the Ten-Year Program will continue to be required.
-Moreover, additional investments in the order of \$389 M could be required during the period of 2014-2015 to 2017-2018 to mitigate the risks associated with the condition of the edge girders; - 3.
-Work, both required and necessary to maintain the assets, is planned on the Bonaventure Expressway sector, the Honoré Mercier Bridge and the Champlain Bridge Ice Control Structure; - Important environmental mitigation measures are required to contain and treat contaminated groundwater on lands owned by JCCBI in the Bonaventure Expressway Sector (East and West Sectors); - 5.
-Given the eventual demolition of the Champlain Bridge plaza as part of the New Champlain Bridge Corridor Project and the condition of the Jacques Cartier plaza and adjoining buildings, JCCBI is considering a new building for the Operations and Maintenance department at the location and in replacement of the Jacques Cartier plaza.
+- In order to extend the Jacques Cartier Bridge's service life over the long term, JCCBI has developed a major rehabilitation plan that includes the renovation and reconstruction of buildings in the maintenance centre yard as well as a plan to reinforce various components of the structure; - 2.
+For the Champlain Bridge, the repairs planned in the Ten-Year Program will continue to be required.
+To date, over 30% of the edge girders have been reinforced to mitigate the risks associated with their condition.
+This work will continue until 2017-2018; - 3.
+Work, both required and necessary to maintain the assets, is planned on the Bonaventure Expressway sector, the Honoré Mercier Bridge, the Melocheville Tunnel and the Champlain Bridge Ice Control Structure; - Important environmental mitigation measures are required to contain and treat contaminated groundwater on lands owned by JCCBI in the Bonaventure Expressway Sector (East and West Sectors); - 5.
+Given the eventual demolition of the Champlain Bridge plaza as part of construction of the new bridge for the St. Lawrence and the condition of the Jacques Cartier plaza and adjoining buildings, JCCBI is considering a new building for the Operations and Maintenance department at the location and in replacement of the Jacques Cartier plaza.